ArizonaTeaKimchi/MastodonGD/README.md

 	await self.mastodon_client.Init_Client(instance_name, application_name, client_side_encryption_key)
 ```

-The `MastodonClient` class currently supports a handful of Mastodon api operations such as
+The `MastodonClient` class currently supports nearly all Mastodon api endpoint operations such as
 - Get the user's public, home, and local timelines
 - Get statuses of a specific account
 - Read, favourite, boost, and bookmark statuses
-- Post a new status with
+- Post or schedule a new status/reply with
-   - a single image file with description (multiple files/file type support in development)
+   - Multi-media attachments
    - Adding status spoilers and spoiler text

-Additional api features exist in `MastodonClient` but need to be tested
+   - Custom visiblity (public, direct, etc)

+and more!
+All non-admin methods described in the [Mastodon API Documentation](https://docs.joinmastodon.org/methods/) should be available from the `MastodonClient` class.

+If one is missing, or isn't working as expected, please report an issue, or submit a pull request!

 ``` GDScript